aol/aol-hb.js/README.md

 ## Installation

-- load source file
+- Load source file
-- define bid request configuration and an array of placement configurations
+- Define bid request configuration and an array of placement configurations
-- pass defined objects in the method aolhb.init
+- Pass defined objects in the method aolhb.init

 Example: